KatherineMichel/digital-commonplace/README.md

 https://help.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace

-Nina
-https://twitter.com/gregkaleka/status/1263163372989640704 | Greg Kaleka 😷 on Twitter: "@ChatDjango @nnja I saw but didn't watch @nnja's talk, because I figured "I know and use the debugger already"...
-Like @carltongibson, I'm 🤯 hearing about the interact command.
-Gonna have to watch the talk now!" / Twitter

 Casey
 https://twitter.com/cfactoid/status/1258885399277076481 | Casey Faist on Twitter: "To celebrate my time @heroku, my friends and family are (remotely) watching my last project with me - the Heroku PyCon Workshop.
 Its an intro to deploying Django, and for a brief moment, I'm a wizard.
 Check out my talk or another amazing #PyCon2020 talk: https://t.co/l33Q3EnLMy" / Twitter